grtcdr/acfc/README.md

 ## License

-This tool is licensed under the MIT license.
+This neat little project is licensed under the MIT license.